Skywalker690/vite-springboot-starter/README.md

 # 🧪 React + Spring Boot Boilerplate

-A modern full-stack boilerplate that integrates **React (Vite)** for the frontend and **Spring Boot** for the backend.
-Perfect for building fast, scalable web apps with a clear separation of concerns.
+This is a full-stack starter project using:

+* ⚛️ React (Vite) for the frontend
+* ☕ Spring Boot for the backend

 ---

-## 📁 Project Structure
+## 📁 Folder Structure

 ```
 React-SpringBoot-Boilerplate/